ak9347128658/Backend_nodejs/week1_2/documentation/nodeJsFileSystem.md

 - **Synchronous methods** block the execution of the program until the operation is completed.
 They end with "Sync" (e.g., `readFileSync`).
 - **Asynchronous methods** don't block the program execution.
 They take a callback function that is called when the operation is completed.
 - **Promise-based methods** are available via `fs.promises` for working with promises instead of callbacks.
+For detailed information on working with Promises and async/await, refer to the separate documentation on asynchronous programming in Node.js.

 ## Common File System Operations